chrisglein/chrisglein.github.io/dragon-family/rules.md

 Ocean territories are a bit tricky and must be connected by matching water edges.
 If the ocean tiles touch only based on their land edge and not a water edge then they are two separate territories.

 At the end of the game players will earn points based on the size of the territories they **control**.
-Territories are controled by the player who has the most lairs in that territory.
+Territories are controlled by the player who has the most lairs in that territory.
 If there is a tie for most lairs then all tied players share control.

-It is possibile to add a lair to a territory that is already controled, however this requires paying a gold **tithe** for existing lairs.
+It is possible to add a lair to a territory that is already controlled, however this requires paying a gold **tithe** for existing lairs.
 Note that if two separate territories are later joined into one by placing tiles, no tithe needs to be paid.

-Town tiles can never have lairs in them and thus can never be controled.
+Town tiles can never have lairs in them and thus can never be controlled.

 ### EXAMPLE
 <img src="rulebook\ScoringExample.png"/>